covid-19-sds/covid-19-sds.github.io/index.md

 (5) Connection Science, Institute for Data Science and Society, MIT, Cambridge, US.

-**Notice:** This results are preliminary and they have not yet been peer-reviewed.
+**Notice:** These results are preliminary and they have not yet been peer-reviewed.
 We will be updating them with new results and analysis.
 This work is licensed under a Creative Commons Attribution 4.0 International License.

 A extended version of this report can be downloaded [here](/assets/pdfs/Preliminary_Report_Effectiveness_of_social_distance_strategies_COVID-19.pdf).